 About

-Rachel is a Licensed Psychologist (PSY 31126) who received her doctoral degree in clinical psychology from the California School of Professional Psychology where she also earned a certificate in LGBTQ+ mental health.
-During her years of clinical training, Rachel worked in residential, community clinic, and school settings serving youth and adult populations experiencing mental illness, trauma, and substance use issues.
-Rachel has extensive experience working with children and families in the foster care system as well as expertise working with youth impacted by commercial sexual exploitation.
+Hello!
+My name is Rachel, and I’m a Licensed Psychologist in California (PSY 31126) and Colorado (PSY .0006475).
+I earned my doctoral degree in clinical psychology from the California School of Professional Psychology, where I also earned a certificate in LGBTQ+ mental health.
+During my years of clinical training, I worked in residential, community clinic, and school settings serving youth and adult populations experiencing mental illness, trauma, and substance use issues.
+I especially enjoy working with members of the LGBTQ+ community, and have a special interest in supporting folks around all aspects of queer family building.

-Rachel lives and works in Oakland (the ancestral and unceded land of the Ohlone and Chochenyo) where she enjoys photography, getting outdoors, tending to her ever-growing houseplant collection, and spending time with family and friends.
+I live and work in Oakland (the ancestral and unceded land of the Ohlone and Chochenyo) where I enjoy photography, being outdoors, tending to my ever-growing houseplant collection, and spending time with family and friends.